Bheith ar foluain go deo…

 Cassius forgot himself for a moment.
 “But I haven’t even been in training for a week.
 I haven’t done any of the trials or tests.
 Why would you want me?
 Uh… sir.”

-Cassius hung his head.
+Cassius cast his head down.
 “I do not deserve this, sir.
 Would you not wish to see my skill before making such a decision?”

 “Sir, yes, sir.
 Thank you, sir.”